dbp-osel/EMATS/README.md

   - firfilt 2.7.1

 ### Sample Code
-For usability, the following sample code has been provided
+For usability, the following sample code has been provided:

-- testEEG.mat: a 3-minute EEG sample that has been preprocessed for use in our models. **Can be used directly in the Predict section of Run.mlx**
+**testEEG.mat**: a 3-minute EEG sample that has been preprocessed for use in our models.

+*This can be used directly in the Predict section of Run.mlx*

 ## Additional Code